O-Morgan/Terraform-Bootcamp-2023/journal/week1.md

 ## Working with JSON

-We used the jsonencode to create the json policy inline in the hcl
+We used the jsonencode to create the json policy inline in the hcl.

 ```js
   jsonencode({"hello"="world"})